 Some companies will implement a template found online to use as an employment agreement.
 This carries unnecessary risk as every employment contract should have unique terms to reflect that particular work relationship.

-There’s a good chance you’re going to like your attorney from LawTrades and want to keep using him / her.
+There’s a good chance you’re going to like your IP invention assignment lawyer from LawTrades and want to keep using them.
 Perfect - now you have a legal expert to turn to when in need.

 Confirm your legal compliance